 • Notify SSA of any event or change that will affect the client’s entitlement to benefits

-• Enters all checking account transactions into Quicken Accounting software on computer.
+• Enter all checking account transactions into accounting software.

-• Works collaboratively with local banks in ensuring correct accounting.
+• Work collaboratively with local banks in ensuring correct accounting.

-• Actively participate in bi-weekly supervision meetings and weekly team meetings.
+• Participate in bi-weekly supervision meetings and weekly team meetings.

 3. Public Relations

-• Represents the agency, payee program, and/or Director of Income and Benefits at outside agency meetings on an as-needed basis.
+• Represent the agency, payee program, and Supervisor and/or Director of Housing and Supportive Services at outside agency meetings on an as-needed basis.

-• Maintains positive public relations and serves as a liaison with other related community services.
+• Maintain positive public relations and serves as a liaison with other related community services.

-4. Other duties as specified by the Director of Income and Benefits.
+4. Other duties as specified by the Supervisor and/or Director of Housing and Supportive Services.

-• A minimum of 1-3 years’ experience in the social service field
+• A minimum of 1-3 years’ experience in the accounting, marketing or social service fields

 • Knowledge of problem solving techniques and have a high capacity to think critically